|Dracut High School Informational Video|

 - The college degree and major of your child’s teacher

-We encourage you to become involved in helping us improve our school.
+I encourage you to become involved in helping us improve our school.
 Some of the ways you can become involved are:

-- Encouraging your child’s learning at home by establishing predictable routines for homework completion
+- Encouraging your child’s learning at home

-- Attending parent-teacher meetings and other special meetings and inquiring as to the expectations for learning for your child
+- Attending parent-teacher meetings and other special meetings

 - Serving as a volunteer in our school or district